 People had access to healthcare services when required.
 People's well-being in relation to their health care needs were clearly documented.
 People had guidelines in place to help ensure their specific health and social care needs were met in a way they wanted and needed.
 Records held health action plans and hospital passports detailing people's past and current health needs as well as details of health services currently being provided.
 Health action plans helped to ensure people did not miss appointments and recorded outcomes of regular health check-ups.
-Hospital passports ensured people received continuity of care and helped hospital staff to understand the person and meet their needs.
+Hospital passports ensured people received continuity of care and provided hospital staff with important information about a person.
+They also helped hospital staff to understand the person and meet their needs.